-Can your website cope with mobile?
+Can your website cope?

 You should firstly think about whether your website is geared up to providing mobile visitors with the right user experience (UX).
 Especially if it’s an older site, it could be that mobile visitors are getting a squashed, but essentially identical, version of what they would be viewing on their desktop monitor.
 On a smartphone, it feels awkward, confusing, and slow.
 In all likelihood, it’s going to cause them to bounce away from your site.

 Mobile optimisation is the slightly technical term for putting all of this right.
 Precisely how you (or your web developer) fixes this will depend on the architecture of your existing site.
 For many small businesses however, the best solution involves adopting ‘responsive design’: where your site is hardwired to respond automatically to the type of device it is viewed on.
 The menu bar, image dimensions, and page layout are all automatically optimised for your site to make sense on mobile.

 The Mulberry website is worth looking at as an example of responsive design.
 The layout is simple and uncluttered, while the text is to the point.
 Whatever you are looking for, you are generally no more than a couple of screen taps from your desired page — creating a simple and speedy UX.

 Building brand loyalty with your very own app